-APPENDIX B
+APPENDIX

-THE FNHA AND THE TRUTH AND RECONCILIATION COMMISSION OF CANADA (TRC): CALLS TO ACTION
+THE FNHA AND THE TRUTH AND RECONCILIATION COMMISSION (TRC) CALLS TO ACTION

 The 2015 TRC report includes 94 recommended Calls to Action to advance the process of reconciliation.
-As a first-of-its-kind First Nations health organization in BC, and in partnership with First Nations, federal and provincial governments, the FNHA is involved with and supports the broader national reconciliation process on a daily basis.
+As a first-of-its-kind First Nations health organization in BC striving to transform health systems, the FNHA, in partnership with First Nations, federal and provincial governments, is involved with and supports the broader national reconciliation process on a daily basis.

 The TRC report's overarching themes, such as respect, relationships and cultural safety are well-embodied in the work of the FNHA, as is the TRC's definition of reconciliation as "an ongoing process of establishing and maintaining respectful relationships."
 In many areas, the FNHA's work goes above and beyond the seven health-specific TRC Calls to Action, indicating our broader wellness-based approach since assuming the responsibilities formerly handled by First Nations and Inuit Health Branch.
-Following is an overview of some of the FNHA's work associated with the TRC report's Calls to Action.